-In the immediate response to the COVID-19 pandemic, the ERG focused on protecting RACP members and staff, advising on the rapid transition of RACP staff to working from home, and advocating for the health and safety of Fellows, in particular on the availability of personal protective equipment (PPE).
+In the immediate response to the COVID-19 pandemic, the ERG focused on protecting RACP members and staff, advising on the rapid transition of RACP staff to working from home, and advocating for the health and safety of Fellows and trainees, particularly regarding the availability of personal protective equipment (PPE).

-As the pandemic continued, the ERG began to consider a substantial number of COVID-19 matters, which often require rapid response from the RACP.
-The ERG now regularly reviews and provides advice on government policies and resources and informs RACP representatives on various Government COVID-19 committees/taskforces, including the National COVID-19 Clinical Evidence Taskforce, COVID-19 General Practitioner Peak Bodies Advisory Group, COVID-19 Disability Advisory Committee, and Department of Health forums on the COVID-19 vaccine rollout.
+As the pandemic continued, the ERG considered a substantial number of COVID-19 matters, which often required rapid response from the RACP.
+The ERG moved to regular reviews and provision of advice on government policies and resources, with RACP representatives on various Government COVID-19 committees/taskforces, including the National COVID-19 Clinical Evidence Taskforce, COVID-19 General Practitioner Peak Bodies Advisory Group, COVID-19 Disability Advisory Committee, and Department of Health forums on the COVID-19 vaccine rollout.

-The ERG members, and numerous RACP Fellows across the specialties, have contributed their expertise to the public health response to the COVID-19 pandemic, representing the RACP on a range of external committees and advisory bodies which oversee Government measures and response.
+The ERG members, and numerous RACP Fellows across the specialties, contributed their expertise to the public health response with the COVID-19 pandemic, representing the RACP on a range of committees and advisory bodies which oversaw Government measures and response.